Daneswood Sanatorium, Woburn Sands. Founded 1902 22 beds (free)

 St David’s Home, Stone Road, Broadstairs

-St Mary’s Convalescent Home, Stone Road, Broadstairs (1887 - 1983) (pictured below)
+St Mary’s Convalescent Home for children of the very poor, Stone Road, Broadstairs (1887 - 1983) (pictured below)

 St Peter’s Orphan and Convalescent Home, Broadstairs